 Adverse Reactions

-The most serious drug-related adverse event reported with octagam 10% treatment was a headache (0.9% of subjects).
-The most common drug- related adverse reactions reported in >5% of the subjects during a clinical trial were headache, fever, and increased heart rate.
+The most common adverse reactions observed in >5% of clinical study subjects with ITP were headache, fever, and increased heart rate.